-- (1) The chief executive may appoint an appropriately qualified person as a mediator for the term decided by the chief executive. - (2) A mediator is to be paid the remuneration and allowances decided by the chief executive. - (3) A mediator holds office on the terms and conditions, not provided for by this Act, decided by the chief executive. - (4) A mediator is appointed under this Act and not the Public Service Act 2008.
+- The chief executivecommissioner may appoint appropriately qualified person as a mediator for the term decided by the chief executive commissioner. - (2) A mediator is to be paid the remuneration and allowances decided by the chief executive commissioner. - A mediator holds office on the terms and conditions, not (3) provided for by this Act, decided by the executive commissioner. - A mediator is appointed under this Act and not the Public Service Act 2008.